alvyn279/alvyn279.github.io/README.md

 # Personal Website
-Personal website that allows me to share information about myself: CV, experience, knowledge, general information
+Personal website that allows me to share information about myself: CV, experience, and interests.

  - Stack:
     - HTML